 Background.
-BLM lands are used for diverse forms of recreation, including hunting, fishing, visiting cultural and natural sites, birdwatching, hiking, picnicking, camping, boating, mountain biking, and off-highway vehicle (OHV) driving.
 The growing and diverse nature of recreation on BLM lands has increased the challenge of managing recreation and other land uses, and managing different types of recreation.
 Access to BLM lands for a variety of recreational purposes is viewed as important for fostering public health, public support for land management, and a stable economic base for communities that depend on recreation and tourism.
 It also has enhanced interest in protecting the ecological integrity of federal lands from environmental harm as a result of recreational use.

-Motorized OHV use, including use of dirt bikes and all-terrain vehicles, is a major recreational use of BLM lands.
-BLM attributes the growing popularity of OHV use on its lands to a stronger public interest in unconfined outdoor recreation; rising disposable income; technological developments making it possible for OHVs to reach remote areas; rapid population growth in areas of the West; and an increasing median age with different recreational interests.
-The use of OHVs on BLM lands has been controversial.
+Motorized OHV use, including use of dirt bikes and all-terrain vehicles, is a major recreational use of BLM lands that has been controversial.
 While motorized user groups often have opposed restrictions on OHV use, many environmentalists have been concerned about harm to natural and cultural resources.
 In some areas, OHV use may conflict with other types of recreation, such as hiking, that seek quiet and solitude on agency lands.
 There are also differing views on how effectively OHV authorities are being enforced.
 While BLM employs a variety of means of enforcement, including monitoring, law enforcement, signing and mapping, and emergency closures of routes, enforcement may be impeded in some locations due to their remoteness, insufficient signage, lack of sufficient staff and resources, and other factors.